ThalesGroup/knowledge-flow/CODING_GUIDELINES.md

 - [ ] Keep business logic out of routes
 - [ ] Avoid duplicated logic (timestamps, paths, token count...)

+✅ Input processors:
+- [ ] Create dedicated subclasses for OpenAI or Ollama
+- [ ] Don’t hardcode describers in the factory
+- [ ] Register class paths explicitly in config

 ---

 ## 🆘 Got questions?

-Start by reading an existing clean module like `ChatProfileService`.
+Start by reading an existing clean module like `ChatProfileService` or `PdfMarkdownProcessor`.
 Then ask a senior if you're unsure. **No copy-paste without understanding.**

 Let’s build a clean, robust backend together 💪